michael2012z/BitBible/markdown/KJV/files/Ps.md

 5. Blessed is the man whose strength is in thee; in whose heart are the ways of them.

-6. Who passing through the valley of Baca make it a well; the rain also filleth the pools.Baca…: or, mulberry trees make him a well, etcfilleth: Heb. covereth
+6. Who passing through the valley of Baca make it a well; the rain also filleth the pools.

-7. They go from strength to strength, every one of them in Zion appeareth before God.strength to…: or, company to company
+7. They go from strength to strength, every one of them in Zion appeareth before God.

 8. O Lord God of hosts, hear my prayer: give ear, O God of Jacob.
 Selah.

 9. Behold, O God our shield, and look upon the face of thine anointed.

 10. For a day in thy courts is better than a thousand.
-I had rather be a doorkeeper in the house of my God, than to dwell in the tents of wickedness.I had…: Heb.
-I would choose rather to sit at the threshold
+I had rather be a doorkeeper in the house of my God, than to dwell in the tents of wickedness.

 11. For the Lord God is a sun and shield: the Lord will give grace and glory: no good thing will he withhold from them that walk uprightly.